CASp Inspection Benefits For California Businesses

 • Costs vary depending on property size and complexity.
 We provide free customized quotes after reviewing your facility details.

-• There is no “grandfather clause” in the ADA.
+• No “grandfather clause” exists in the ADA.
 All public accommodations must meet minimum standards, regardless of age.

 • No. The CASp report allows you to create a reasonable timeline for barrier removal.
 Legal protections begin the day of inspection.

-• Most inspections are completed in one day, with reports delivered within 3-5 business days following the inspection.
+• Our accessibility experts typically complete inspections in one day and deliver reports within 3-5 business days after the inspection.

 • Yes.
 We provide ongoing support, answer questions, and can review plans for future renovations.